 As the graph shows, between Q1 2014 and Q3 2016, the domain division of GoDaddy accounted for over 50% of the company’s total revenue in every quarter.
 After that, the share of domains revenue started declining.

-The revenue from hosting and presence also reached its highest-ever $279.8 million in Q2 2019.
-GoDaddy’s hosting division contributed approximately 37.9% to the company’s total revenue during the second quarter.
+The revenue from hosting and presence also reached a record high of $292.8 million in Q4 2019.
+GoDaddy’s hosting division contributed approximately 37.5% to the company’s total revenue during the fourth quarter.

 Note: GoDaddy Domains revenue primarily consists of revenue from the sale of domain registration subscriptions, domain add-ons and aftermarket domain sales.
 While GoDaddy’s Hosting and presence revenue primarily consists of revenue from the sale of subscriptions for the website hosting products, website building products, website security products and online visibility products.
 GoDaddy’s Business applications revenue primarily consists of revenue from the sale of subscriptions for third-party productivity applications, email accounts and email marketing tools.